draios/onprem-install-docs/6.X/6.8.0/docs/04-advanced_configuration.md

 0 8 * * * airgap-vuln-feeds-image-update.sh >/dev/null 2>&1
 ```

-### Updating the Feeds Database in Airgapped Environments [Legacy Scanning]
+### Updating the feeds database in airgapped environments [Legacy Scanning]

 This is a procedure that can be used to automatically update the feeds database:

-1. Download the image file quay.io/sysdig/vuln-feed-database-12:latest from Sysdig registry to the jumpbox server and save it locally
+1. download the image file quay.io/sysdig/vuln-feed-database-12:latest from Sysdig registry to the jumpbox server and save it locally
-2. Move the file from the jumpbox server to the customer airgapped environment (optional)
+2. move the file from the jumpbox server to the customer airgapped environment (optional)
-3. Load the image file and push it to the customer's airgapped image registry
+3. load the image file and push it to the customer's airgapped image registry
-4. Restart the pod sysdigcloud-feeds-db
+4. restart the pod sysdigcloud-feeds-db
-5. Restart the pod feeds-api
+5. restart the pod feeds-api

 Finally, steps 1 to 5 will be performed periodically once a day.